 The process of getting a random number from a computer is not as simple as it might seem.
 Computers are, by design, deterministic machines.

-Instead, how we simulate randomness is to source some input that is unpredictable, and then perform mathematical operations on that input every time we want to generate a new random number.
+Instead, how we simulate randomness is to source some unpredictable data, and then perform mathematical operations to convert that data to an unpredictable number.

 This initial unpredictable input is called the seed.
 In this lesson, we will simply ask the operating system to provide this seed.